bincrafters/community/bincrafters-conan-tips.md

 	.\vconan\scripts\activate

 Your virtual environment is now activated.
-Notice that its name appears in parenthesis in front of your command prompt.
+Notice that its name appears in parentheses in front of your command prompt.

 Make sure you have the latest version of pip installed in your virtual environment:

 	pip install --upgrade pip

-We can then install conan:
+Then install conan:

 	pip install conan